zzzprojects/Eval-SQL.NET/README.md

 ```

 ##### Security
-Stop compromising your SQL Server with **HIGH security risk** procedure like xp_cmdshell which has no restriction and can call bat/cmd script.
+Stop compromising your SQL Server with **HIGH security risk** procedure like xp_cmdshell which has no restriction and can execute bat/cmd script.

 Use a **more restrictive** solution with Eval SQL.NET and [EXTERNAL_ACCESS](https://msdn.microsoft.com/library/ms345101.aspx) permission which limit what the user can do.